sameerahmahmood/if1-sum1-task1/README.md

 #### Program Flow

 Next I will discuss the structure of the program i.e. how each step is executed which will be sectioned into stages.
+Throughout this program, I made sure to add appropriate code comments where applicable.

 1. Program start-up